nzbri/chchpd/README.md

 # chchpd

-The goal of the `chchpd` package is to allow NZBRI researchers to access data from the Christchurch Longitudinal Parkinson’s study.
+The goal of the `chchpd` package is to allow NZBRI researchers to access data from the New Zealand Parkinson’s Progression (NZP^3) study.
 Rather than deal directly with data in spreadsheets or databases, functions like `import_participants()` and `import_motor_scores()` are provided, to abstract away dealing with the raw data source.
 Currently, these access data from shared online Google Sheets.
-Some of those are periodically exported from NZBRI Alice and REDCap Parkinson’s databases, while (for the time being) some contain manually-entered data.
+Some of those are periodically exported from NZBRI’s Alice and REDCap Parkinson’s databases, while (for the time being) some contain manually-entered data.
+While the data source might change, the function used to obtain will appear unchanged to the user, which is the benefit of this layer of abstraction.

 Data is returned as a separate dataframe for each data set.
 Users are responsible for linking them together as required.